-This chapter should take into consideration the achievements and lessons learned from the 2010-2016 CEPF investment phase.
-The investment strategy itself may be substantively different to that in the existing profile, if changes are justified based on the results of the stakeholder consultations.
+This chapter should take into consideration the achievements and lessons learned from the 2012-2016 CEPF investment phase, including but not limited to the results of the 2015 Mid-term Assessment.
+The investment strategy itself may be substantively different to that in the existing Ecosystem Profile, if changes are justified based on the results of the stakeholder consultations.